-For financial statement purposes, our effective tax rate for 2009 was 40.7% after taking into consideration permanent and temporary timing differences.
-Our effective tax rate is impacted by the noncontolling interest held in the Centennial Founders partnership because income (loss) before income taxes includes losses allocable to the noncontrolling interest.
-The tax benefit for 2009 was \$2,354,000.
-During 2009, our largest permanent tax difference was related to depletion allowances.
-Our tax benefit at December 31, 2009 is \$602,000.
-Additionally, temporary timing differences reduced our liability.
+For financial statement purposes, our effective tax rate for 2010 was 40.6% after taking into consideration permanent and temporary timing differences.
+Our effective tax rate is impacted by the noncontrolling interest held in the Centennial Founders partnership because income (loss) before income taxes includes losses allocable to the noncontrolling interest.
+Our tax expense for 2010 is \$2,852,000.
+During 2010, our largest permanent tax difference was related to depletion allowances.
+We have a tax receivable at December 31, 2010 of \$1,547,000 due to net operating loss carry-backs.

-For 2009, we had net deferred tax assets of \$6,489,000 and a related allowance of \$750,000.
-Our largest deferred tax assets were made up of temporary differences related to the capitalization of costs, pension adjustments, stock grant expense, the land donation and deferred accounting gains on land sales.
+For 2010, we had net deferred tax assets of \$3,985,000 and a related allowance of \$750,000.
+Our largest deferred tax assets were made up of temporary differences related to the capitalization of costs, pension adjustments, and stock grant expense.
 Deferred tax liabilities consist of depreciation, deferred gains, cost of sale allocations, and straight-line rent.
 Due to the nature of most of our deferred tax assets, we believe they will be used in future years and an allowance is not necessary.
 However, one deferred tax asset related to a charitable donation of land is limited in the available carry-forward period and because it is more likely than not that this asset will not be utilized, an allowance has been set up for the full value of the asset.